-Joe trained at University of East Anglia and qualified in 2018 with a BSc Hons in physiotherapy.
-Joe has come to Balance as an intern influenced by the broad array of professions and areas of expertise the team has to offer.
+Joe trained at the University of East Anglia and qualified in 2018 with a BSc Hons in physiotherapy.

 Currently Joe also runs classes at Balance to share some self-myofascial release techniques using BlackRoll and Trigger Point Therapy tools to help individuals build better health habits and independently release built up tensions in the muscles and surrounding fascia.